Kenny McCormick: Deaths

 Prior to season six, Kenny died in almost every episode.
-The nature of the deaths were often gruesome and portrayed in a comically absurd fashion, and usually followed by Stan Marsh or Kyle Broflovski respectively yelling "Oh, my God!
+The nature of the deaths were often gruesome and portrayed in a comically absurd fashion, and usually followed by Stan Marsh or Kyle Broflovski yelling "Oh, my God!
 They killed Kenny!" with the other yelling "You bastard(s)!"
-Shortly afterward, rats would commonly appear and begin picking at his corpse.
+Shortly afterward, rats would commonly appear and pick at his corpse.
 In a following episode, Kenny would reappear alive and well, usually without any explanation.
 Most characters appear oblivious or indifferent to the phenomenon, although occasionally one will acknowledge awareness of it.
 In "Cherokee Hair Tampons", Kenny gets irritated and offended when Stan laments Kyle's critical condition while utterly ignoring Kenny's past demises.
 Eric Cartman commented on Kenny's deaths in the episode "Cartmanland" when he is being sued for unsafe rides insisting to attorneys representing his family that "Kenny?
 He dies all the time!"
-In "Mr. Hankey, the Christmas Poo", as the episode is about to end, the kids point out that "something feels unfinished", and Kenny celebrates as "The End" sign appears; it is the first episode in the series he survives.
+In "Mr. Hankey, the Christmas Poo", as the episode is about to end, the kids point out that "something feels unfinished", Kenny frets that he will die again, but the text "The End" appears upon the screen and Kenny celebrates, relieved; it is the first episode in the series he survives, as well as the first episode to imply that the characters are aware of his frequent deaths.

 Near the end of the production run of the show's fifth season, creators Trey Parker and Matt Stone contemplated having an episode in which Kenny was killed off permanently.
 The reasoning behind the idea was to genuinely surprise fans, and to allow an opportunity to provide a major role for Butters Stotch, a breakout character whose popularity was growing with the viewers and creators of the show.
 In the episode "Kenny Dies", Kenny dies after developing terminal muscular dystrophy, while Parker and Stone claimed that Kenny would not be returning in subsequent episodes.
 The duo insisted they grew tired of upholding the tradition of having Kenny die in each episode.
 Stone stated that thinking of humorous ways to kill the character was initially fun, but became more mundane as the series progressed.
 When they determined that it would be too difficult to develop the character because he was too much of a "prop", Parker and Stone finally decided to kill off Kenny permanently.

 ["Kenny Dies"] was the one episode where [all the characters] cared [he was dying] for once.
 After that, we said, "Why doesn't he just stay dead?"
 And it was like, "Okay, let's just do that."
 It was that easy of a decision.
 I think a lot of people probably haven't noticed.
 I couldn't care less.
 I am so sick of that character.